What's the Best Set Structure for Building Strength?

 How Cluster Sets Work

-Cluster training breaks a traditional set into smaller "mini-sets" with brief rest periods.
-Instead of performing 5 straight reps at 85%, you might do 5 singles with 15 seconds between each rep.
+Cluster training breaks one working set into smaller "mini-sets" separated by short rests.
+Instead of grinding out 5 straight reps at 85%, you might perform 5 singles with 15 seconds between each — same total reps and load, but with fresher bar speed and form on every rep.

 Common cluster protocols include: